Medbat/ChessJS/ECMAScript 5 and 6 comparison.md

 ##Iterator & For-Of Operator
 Support "iterable" protocol to allow objects to customize their iteration behaviour.
 Additionally, support "iterator" protocol to produce sequence of values (either finite or infinite).
 Finally, provide convenient of operator to iterate over all values of an iterable object.

-Chrome 52,Opera 39,Edge 14,Firefox 48 - F
+Chrome 52,Opera 39,Edge 14,Firefox 48 - Fully supported
-Internet Explorer 11 - N
+Internet Explorer 11 - Not supported
 ###ES6
 	let fibonacci = {
 		[Symbol.iterator]() {